Greig Cephalopolysyndactyly Syndrome

 - Polysyndactyly-Dysmorphic Craniofacies, Greig Type

 Greig cephalopolysyndactyly syndrome (GCPS) is a rare genetic disorder characterized by physical abnormalities affecting the fingers and toes (digits) and the head and facial (craniofacial) area.
-Characteristic digital features may include extra (supernumerary) fingers and/or toes (polydactyly), webbing and/or fusion of the fingers and/or toes (syndactyly), and/or additional abnormalities.
+Characteristic digital features may include extra (supernumerary) fingers and/or toes (polydactyly), webbing and/or fusion of the fingers and/or toes (cutaneous or osseous syndactyly), and/or additional abnormalities.
 Craniofacial malformations associated with this disorder may include a large and/or unusually shaped skull; a high, prominent forehead (frontal bossing); an abnormally broad nasal bridge; widely spaced eyes (ocular hypertelorism); and/or other physical abnormalities.
-The range and severity of symptoms may vary greatly from case to case.
+The range and severity of symptoms may vary greatly among affected individuals.
 In most cases, GCPS is inherited as an autosomal dominant trait.